sharpobject/reload/README.md

 - metatables
 - keys in tables
 - values in tables
-- arguments and local variables in all stacks other than the main stack
+- arguments and local variables in stacks other than the main stack
-- varargs in all stacks other than the main stack
+- varargs in stacks other than the main stack
 - upvalues of functions

 The above list is also the list of the places where reload will replace things.